Annuity vs. IRA: What’s the difference?

 For annuities, key risks include inflation eating away at a fixed-dollar payment and variable annuities that may fall short due to market fluctuations.

-For IRAs, the investing risk lies with you and if you don’t contribute enough during your working years or invest it wisely, you might not have enough to live comfortably during retirement.
+For IRAs, the investing risk lies with you.
+If you don’t contribute enough during your working years or invest it wisely, you might not have enough to last during retirement.

 Bottom line